alrapal/Greeny/README.md

 More information about the connectivity and the data formats is available in the [next section](#transmitting-the-data--connectivity)

 ### Unit testing
 One particular challenge is to debug embedded systems.
-So many different parameters can go wrong.
+So many different parameters can generate bugs.
 Is the sensor broken?
 Is the code not working as expected?
 Are the broker or the client stack not working?

 To help narrow down and ease the identification of bugs, I implemented [unit tests](https://github.com/alrapal/Greeny/tree/main/MicroPython/tests) for the `AnalogSensor` class.
 The other classes were provided so I just assume they were working.
 However, the software is suppose to use `MicroPython` which runs on embedded devices and some libraries only available in `MicroPython`needed to be mocked to enable Continuous Integration to run them at each commit and merge request using GitHub actions.